-A chicken malai tikka recipe for soft, juicy kababs on skewers that will simply melt in your mouth.
+This is a chicken malai tikka recipe for soft, juicy kababs on skewers that will simply melt in your mouth.
 Tender pieces of boneless chicken are marinated in a unique blend of yogurt, cream, cheese, papaya and spices and cooked on a grill or oven.
 Perfect for an outdoor barbecue or luncheon.

 A balmy summer evening in your backyard (or park).
 Your most favorite people in the world.
 And these creamy chicken malai kababs.
+That, to me, is a piece of heaven.

-Chicken malai tikka or murgh malai tikka (murgh - chicken, malai - cream) and barbecue parties are a match made in heaven.
-Always a super-duper hit with people.
+And I'm not exaggerating.
 Bite into one tender piece and you'll know why.
 Not overwhelmingly sharp or spicy, these kababs are mild and creamy with a rich taste that lingers on long after they've disappeared.

 This choice depends on the kind of do you're having.
 If it's an outdoorsy summer event, go ahead and fire up that grill.
 Grilled malai tikka has a wonderful smoky taste and gets cooked faster.